-HTTP Toolkit offers automatic interception of HTTP and HTTPS traffic from most clients, including web browsers like Chrome and Firefox, almost all CLI tools, and backend languages like (Node.js, Python, Ruby and more).
+HTTP Toolkit offers automatic interception of HTTP and HTTPS traffic from most clients, including web browsers like Chrome and Firefox, all CLI tools, and back-end languages (Node.js, Python, etc. Ruby, and more).

-For platforms without automatic integrations, HTTP Toolkit is designed to act as an HTTP(S) proxy, compatible with standard HTTP requests from any language or tool.
+HTTP Toolkit is designed to act as an HTTP(S) proxy for platforms without automatic integrations, compatible with standard HTTP requests from any language or tool.

 HTTP Toolkit additionally allows you to pause and edit live HTTP traffic by precisely matching requests.
-You can jump to them when they appear and edit anything: the target URL, method, headers, or body.
-HTTP Toolkit also permits you to manually respond directly to requests as they arrive, or pass them upstream, and pause/edit the real response on the way back.
-Step through HTTP traffic request by request, or manually mock endpoints and errors.
+When they appear, you can jump to them and edit anything: the target URL, method, headers, or body.
+HTTP Toolkit also permits you to manually respond directly to requests as they arrive or pass them upstream and pause/edit the real response on the way back.
+Step through HTTP traffic requests by request or manually mock endpoints and errors.